Leucine is an essential amino acid, meaning that we can only get it from food.

 Why is PlantFusion the best here?
 Many reasons:

 - It’s mainly made from pea protein.
+(Peas are among the best vegan BCAA sources.)

 - It has 4,500 mg of added BCAAs per serving.